 “A divorce financial expert with investment management experience who deals regularly with high-value, complex portfolios can help attorneys and their clients navigate these types of situations flawlessly,” Michelle Smith, CEO of Source Financial Advisors told Forbes.

 At the Law Office of Dennis R. Vetrano, Jr., LLC, we have extensive experience representing clients in their high-asset divorce cases.
-Not only can we represent you, but we can connect you to valuable resources, such as CPAs and forensic accountants, who can help you’re your accounting needs.
+Not only can we represent you, but we can connect you to valuable resources, such as CPAs and forensic accountants, who can help your accounting needs.
 Contact us today to learn more about our divorce services in Putnam, Dutchess, and Orange counties.